mfxuus/mfxuus.github.io/_posts/2019-10-19-sorting-algorithms-with-python-pt1.md

 ---
 title: "Sorting Algorithms w/ Python (Part 1)"
 excerpt: "Explore the common sorting algorithms, the theory behind them, as well as how to implement them using python.
-Part 1."
+Part 1.
+Bubble Sort, Selection Sort, and Insertion Sort."
 <!-- last_modified_at: 2016-03-09T16:20:02-05:00 -->
 header:
   image: /assets/images/headers/sorting.jpg